joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/08/02/movies/new-movies-this-week-critics.html

 **Hamas Leader Mourned in Qatar With Middle East on Edge**\
 `Mourners were gathering for the funeral of Ismail Haniyeh, the political leader of Hamas who was assassinated earlier this week.
-President Biden expressed deep concern, and called on Israel to agree to a cease-fire.`\
+President Biden expressed deep concern about the situation in the region, and called on Israel to agree to a cease-fire in Gaza.`\
 https://nytimes.com/live/2024/08/02/world/israel-hamas-iran-hezbollah-gaza